007vasy/pym-disk/README.md

 ## Pre-reqs on an AWS machine

 yum update -y
-yum install -y btrfs-progs xfsprogs e4fsprogs lvm2 openssl-devel
+yum install -y btrfs-progs xfsprogs e4fsprogs lvm2 openssl-devel gcc

 - the instance is required to have no trace of other scaling activity

+## Notes for scalable striping

-## Setup
+### Setup

 - vgcreate vg /dev/sdb /dev/sdc
 - lvcreate -n stripe -l +100%FREE -i 2 vg